tinygo-org/gobadge/README.md

 - Change directories into the directory with the repo

+- Customize the file `data.go` with your own name and information

 - Connect your Pybadge to your computer using a USB cable

 - Run this command to compile and flash the code to your Pybadge: